Healthdirect Free Australian health advice you can count on.

 Can HPV be prevented?

 The best way to protect yourself and others against HPV is to be vaccinated.
-In women, the vaccine protects against 9 types of HPV that cause cervical cancer it does not protect against all types of HPV.
-It also helps protect against genital warts and some types of vaginal, vulval and anal cancers.
+The HPV vaccine protects you against 9 of the most common types of HPV that cause genital warts and cervical, penile and throat cancers.

 The HPV vaccine is recommended for:

-• younger people aged 9 to 25 years
+• younger people aged 9 – 25 years old

 • people who have weakened immune systems

 The best time to be immunised is before you are sexually active.
-Boys and girls aged 12 to 13 receive the free HPV vaccine at school on the National Immunisation Program Schedule.
-It is also available for free to anyone under 26 if they were not vaccinated at school.
+Teenagers aged 12 – 13 years receive the HPV vaccine for free at school on the National Immunisation Program Schedule.
+It is also available for free to anyone under 26 years if they were not vaccinated at school.

 You can still be vaccinated if you have been infected with a type of HPV in the past.